SamuelJ11/Computer-Networking/Project2/README.md

 This project uses a Makefile which can selectively build targets.

-The default target for 'make' is the executable for task 1 (PA2_Task1), so simply running 'make' will build this target (you could also explicitly specifiy the target by running 'make 1' to build PA2_Task1)
+The default target for 'make' is the executable for task 1 (PA2_Task1), so simply running 'make' will build this target (you could also explicitly specify the target by running 'make 1' to build PA2_Task1).

-To build the executable for task 2 (PA2_Task2) run 'make 2'
+To build the executable for task 2 (PA2_Task2) run 'make 2'.

 While the Makefile handles all dependencies, it is helpful to know that Task 1 depends on the following headers and sources: